Food Labels - Other Ingredients & Their Functions

 Modified starch: A type of thickening agent.

+Stabilisers: These are added to food to help stop foods from separating.
 Flavour enhancers: These help brings out the natural flavour in the food.
 The most well known is the controversial monosodium glutamate (MSG) sodium salt of the amino acid glutamic acid and a form of glutamate.
 MSG is commonly found in Chinese food, and processed foods such as soups and sauces.

 Aspartame: Aspartame is better known by its trade name Nutrasweet, an artificial low-calorie sweetener.
 Aspartame can be found in mints, carbonated soft drinks, cereals and yogurts.
 This FDA-approved sweetener has been proven safe over more than 10 years of testing.
 Only people who can't process phenylalanine (a rare genetic defect) need to avoid aspartame.